Home

 Wolfeboro

-Another favorite place is Wolfeboro.
+Another favorite place is Wolfeboro, New Hampshire.
 Dock space is hard to get sometimes.
 Since our boat is small we usually go under the bridge to the Back Bay.
 There's usually dock space over there.
 It's also quieter.

 There are also a couple of restaurants you can dock at and have lunch or dinner.
 In addition, the Back Bay holds water ski tournaments, which are fun to watch.